 With widths of up to 150 feet and lengths as long as needed, a steel building can be used for all your agricultural storage needs, from bales of hay to large tractors.
 Our prefab metal buildings have a clear span design that eliminates beams and trusses, which allows storage of larger equipment.

-The largest use of land in Arizona is for animals like beef cattle, goats, sheep, fish and other animal products.
+The largest use of land in Arizona is for animals like beef cattle, goats, sheep, fish, and other animal products.
 Steel buildings are the perfect place for animals to seek shelter, rest or feed.
 Steel walls will resist breakage when kicked by animals and have the ability to be open on both ends, one end, or closed if access needs to be limited.
 Not to mention it’s easy to clean up any mess created by the animals!

 Mining is also a big industry in Arizona.
 Mining provides over 43,000 local jobs and contributes over $4 billion to the state’s economy, according to the Arizona Mining Association.
-Metallic mining is very popular in Arizona, with copper being the most important metallic commodity of the state.
+Metallic mining is very popular in Arizona, with copper being the most important metallic commodity in the state.
 Other commodities include gold and silver.
-Arizona is also well known for its copper-bearing materials like turquoise, peridot, petrified wood and more.
+Arizona is also well known for its copper-bearing materials like turquoise, peridot, petrified wood, and more.

 The clear span design of our metal buildings provides maximum space to store mining equipment like excavators and drilling machines.
 Our prefabricated buildings can be quickly installed so work processes are not interrupted.